 Our client (Mr. C I) is the leaseholder of a flat whose freeholder is a professional landlord with great experiece of leasehold enfranchisement.
 It was obvious from the outset that there was considerable animosity between the two!
 The freeholder had indicated that my client could expect his lease extension to cost at least £9,000 (including expenses).
 We were able to negotiate a premium of £6,500 with expenses limited to £750.

-Having previously found her freeholder "difficult", our client (Ms. J H) asked us to value and then negotiate her lease extension.
-The freeholders, who own a considerable number of ground rent investments, asked for £28,800.
+Contacting Lease-Increase because she had previously found her freeholder "difficult", our client (Ms. J H) asked us to value and then negotiate her lease extension.
+The freeholders, who own a considerable number of ground rent investments, asked fora premium of £28,800.
 We were able to agree a figure of £24,000.